artur-ciocanu/launch.en/help/extension-dev/web/action-types.md

 };
 ```

-For example, to make the message configurable by the Adobe Experience Platform data collection user, you could allow the user to input and save a message to the settings object.
+For example, to make the message configurable by the Adobe Experience Platform user, you could allow the user to input and save a message to the settings object.
 The object looking something like this:

 ```json
 {